The Marvels (2023) Film Review

 At the end The Marvels, Iman Vellani’s Kamala Khan meets with Hailee Steinfeld’s Kate Bishop in order to invite her to form a team comprised of young superheroes.
 Vellani’s speech is worded in such a way to reflect the speech that Samuel L. Jackson’s Nick Fury gave Robert Downey Jr’s Tony Stark in the revolutionary post-credits sequence of 2008’s Iron Man.
 Steinfeld debuted as Kate Bishop in Marvel Studios’ 2021 Disney+ series Hawkeye.

-The mid-credits scene of The Marvels reveals that Monica Rambeau has crossed over from the MCU 616-Universe into a yet-to-be-designated Alternate Universe where Maria Rambeau is still alive and works with The X-Men.
-This revolutionary scene was made possible due to The Walt Disney company’s acquisition of the film and television divisions of Fox, a deal that closed in the Spring of 2019.
-This acquisition allowed characters such as The X-Men and The Fantastic Four to join the Marvel Cinematic Universe after years of existing in separate Cinematic Universes.
+The mid-credits scene of The Marvels reveals that Monica Rambeau has crossed over from the MCU 616-Universe into an Alternate Universe where Maria Rambeau is still alive and works with The X-Men.
 Kelsey Grammer appears in this scene as Hank McCoy / Beast.
 Grammer first portrayed McCoy in 2006’s X-Men: The Last Stand and appeared as the character in 2014’s X-Men: Days of Future Past as well.
-Grammer is the second former member of Fox’s X-Men cast to reprise the (Variant) role within the MCU, following Patrick Stewart, who appeared as Earth-838’s Charles Xavier / Professor X in 2022’s Doctor Strange in the Multiverse.
+Grammer is the second former member of the X-Men cast from the Fox movies to reprise the role as a Variant within the MCU, following Patrick Stewart, who appeared as Earth-838’s Charles Xavier / Professor X in 2022’s Doctor Strange in the Multiverse of Madness.

 Marvel Studios / The Walt Disney Company